chrplr/linux-tips/docs/linux_howto.rst

    ssh-copy-id  login@remotecomputer

-If you have left the passphrase empty, you can know use ``ssh`` or ``scp`` without entering your password.
-But so can do anyone who has access to your account on the local computer.
+If you have left the passphrase empty, you can now use ``ssh`` or ``scp`` without entering your password.
+But so can do anyone who has access to your account on the local computer...

-So you may prefer to use a passphrase.
-To avoid having to type it each time you log to the remote computer, copy the following lines in your ``~/.bash_profile``:
+For better protection, you may prefer to use a passphrase.
+But, then, to avoid having to type it each time you log to the remote computer, copy the following lines in your
+``~/.bash_profile``:

 ::